scrubware/startup/README.md

 - **CSS** - CSS will be utilized to ensure the content is centered and styled consistently across a number of devices and displays, as well as assisting with the engagement experience of the app.
 - **React** - React will be utilized for the dynamic components of the app, such as loading user content, allowing user logins, and allowing voting.
 - **Service** - The Service represents endpoints for logins, votes, updating account profiles, submitting "zingers", submitting votes, retrieving account profiles, retrieving "zingers", and retrieving votes.
 - **DB/Login** - The Database will store credentials and account info, in addition to all the "zingers" and their respective votes on the platform.
+Users must be logged in to participate in the Zinger platform.
 - **WebSocket** - The WebSocket will facilitate the transmission of data relevant to the app, to synchronize data with the server and all clients.

 ## 🚀 AWS deliverable